 Figure out a way to structure the compensation plan so that people can be profitable faster, while still allowing for ridiculous earnings for the rainmakers.

-Currently, many marketers use affiliate marketing programs outside their primary company (such as MLSP) for generating additional revenue.
+Currently, many marketers use affiliate marketing programs outside their primary company for generating additional revenue.

 Ha!
 Just kidding (kind of).

 So there you have it, the evolution of network marketing and the history of network marketing, all rolled into one post.

-To recap, here are the 5 stages we covered:
+To recap, here are the 5 Network Marketing Stages we covered:

 - Stage 1: Inception